Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 This provides type safety when working with Durable Objects in your Astro application.

 Durable Objects are defined in the worker file along with the handler exports.
+We’ll use the WebSocket Hibernation API for better cost efficiency.
 Create src/worker.ts:

 src/worker.ts